+- Variables declared as parameter. - Except for the special built-in operators initial, terminal, der, edge, change, sample, and pre, a function or operator with parameter subexpressions is a parameter expression. - Some function calls are parameter expressions even if the arguments are not:

+'''

+- ndims(A)

+'''

-- Variables declared as parameter. - Input variables in functions behave as though they were parameter expressons. - Except for the special built-in operators initial, terminal, der, edge, change, sample, and pre, a function or operator with parameter subexpressions is a parameter expression. - Some function calls are parameter expressions even if the arguments are not: - ndims(A) - cardinality(c), see restrictions for use in section 3.7.2.3. - end in A[...end...] if A is variable declared in a non-function class. - size(A) (including size(A, j) where j is parameter expression) if A is variable declared in a non-function class - Connections.isRoot(A.R) - Connections.rooted(A.R)
+- cardinality(c), see restrictions for use in section 3.7.2.3. - end in A[...end...] if A is variable declared in a non-function class. - size(A) (including size(A, j) where j is parameter expression) if A is variable declared in a non-function class - Connections.isRoot(A.R) - Connections.rooted(A.R)